Inter regalia (Scots law): Bona vacantia

 Under Scots law, ownerless property is classed as bona vacantia (lit: vacant goods), and falls into the ownership of the Crown.
 Other jurisdictions employ similar concepts of ownerless property, see bona vacantia.
 This is because the Scots law adoption of the principle that quod nullius est fit domini regis ("that which belongs to nobody becomes our lord the king's [or queen's]").

 All property (both moveable or heritable) is liable to become bona vacantia, as the Scottish Law Commission note:"‘As a result of the discarding of litter, every day Her Majesty becomes the owner of countless items such as cigarette ends, crisp packets and chewing gum.’"Moveable property is said to be abandoned after the expiration of the right of ownership by negative prescription.
 Heritable property cannot be abandoned.

-Tasked with administering the Crown's right to ownerless or bona vacantia property is the office of the Queen's and Lord Treasurer's Remembrancer ("the QLTR").
-Today the QTLR operates under the direction of the Scottish Ministers (Public Revenue (Scotland) Act 1833, s.2), and is based in Edinburgh at the Scottish Government's Victoria Quay Building.
+Tasked with administering the Crown's right to ownerless or bona vacantia property is the office of the King's and Lord Treasurer's Remembrancer ("the KLTR").
+Today the KTLR operates under the direction of the Scottish Ministers (Public Revenue (Scotland) Act 1833, s.2), and is based in Edinburgh at the Scottish Government's Victoria Quay Building.